dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

 and is of limited value otherwise.
 Its primary purpose is to mark any structure that requires it's `SType` field to be correctly set when passing to Vulkan, and to provide a mechanism for doing so.

+A full implementation can be found [in Pull Request 680](https://github.com/dotnet/Silk.NET/pull/680).

 # Contributors

 - [Craig Dean, DevDecoder](https://github.com/thargy)